Seychelles Pension Fund (Benefits) Regulations, 2005

 (1)Where an application for a pension, gratuity or allowance is referred back to the applicant because it is defective, incomplete or without the supporting documents, the applicant shall provide the required information and re-submit the application for consideration before it can be processed.

-(2)Where upon an application, the Chief Executive Officer wishes to be fully satisfied that an application, allegation or statement made is genuine, he may carry out an investigation to obtain proof of the said allegation or statement
+(2)Where upon an application, the Chief Executive Officer wishes to be fully satisfied that an application, allegation or statement made is genuine, he may carry out an investigation to obtain proof of the said allegation or statement.

 7. Use of voluntary contribution as a security

-Where a member has notified the Chief Executive Use of Officer in writing of his decision to use his voluntary contribution as a security for a housing loan or a loan for medical treatment and a security provided the Chief Executive Officer with details of the loan transaction, if the loan has not been repaid in full at the time of his death or retirement, the voluntary contribution shall not be refunded or taken into account for calculation of the member's retirement pension under regulation 13 until proof is provided to the Chief Executive Officer of the discharge of the loan.
+Where a member has notified the Chief Executive Officer in writing of his decision to use his voluntary contribution as a security for a housing loan or a loan for medical treatment and a security provided the Chief Executive Officer with details of the loan transaction, if the loan has not been repaid in full at the time of his death or retirement, the voluntary contribution shall not be refunded or taken into account for calculation of the member's retirement pension under regulation 13 until proof is provided to the Chief Executive Officer of the discharge of the loan.

 Part III – Retirement pension